graphql-java/graphql-java/docs/instrumentation.rst

-The ``graphql.execution.instrumentation.Instrumentation`` interface allows you to inject code that can observe the execution of a query and also change the runtime behaviour somewhat.
+The ``graphql.execution.instrumentation.Instrumentation`` interface allows you to inject code that can observe the execution of a query and also change the runtime behaviour.

-The primary use case for this to allow say performance monitoring and custom logging but it could be used for many purposes.
+The primary use case for this is to allow say performance monitoring and custom logging but it could be used for many different purposes.

 When you build the ```Graphql`` object you can specify what ``Instrumentation`` to use (if any).